Open Carry in California Everything You Need to Know

 When Did Open Carry Become Illegal in California?

 Since 1967, it has been illegal in California to openly carry a loaded firearm in public except when hunting or by law enforcement officials.
-However, beginning in Jan.
-2012, public open carry of unloaded handguns also became illegal.
+In January 2012, public open carry of unloaded handguns also became illegal.

 What is Penal Code 26350?